Irvine’s #1 Real Estate Team Gets 95 Organic Visitors a Month

 Before getting into the numbers, it helps to understand how buyers actually search in a market like Irvine.

 Most agents assume buyers search the way agents think about their market: “Irvine homes for sale,” “Irvine realtor,” “Irvine real estate agent.”
-These terms exist and they have volume, but they’re dominated by Zillow, Realtor.com, Redfin, and other national portals with Domain Authority scores above 85.
+These terms exist and they have volume, but they are dominated by Zillow, Realtor.com, Redfin, and other national portals with Domain Authority scores above 85.
 A local agent competing for “Irvine homes for sale” (880 monthly searches) is fighting a battle they cannot win.

-The opportunity isn’t there.
+The opportunity is not there.

-Here’s what that looks like in practice:
+Here is what that looks like in practice:

-Search Query Monthly Volume Competition Level
+Search query Monthly volume Competition level

 “Irvine homes for sale” 880 Extreme (Zillow/portals)